‘Why do you think the chickens would like the water?’ the young mother asked 4-year-old miss.

 That was seven months ago.
 Today, I decided to consult the best authority I know on such matters – Dr Google.
 Because in Google I trust.

 The answer?
 Well the evidence is contradictory.
 A little like a political speech.
 Written opinion is divided between ‘the chicken will get waterlogged, sink, and drown’ and ‘they don’t like it but can do it.’
 Video evidence shows chickens apparently swimming – some more convincingly than others.
 But seeing isn’t necessarily believing, videos can be edited.

 What did I learn?
 My long-held belief chickens can’t swim may be untrue.
 It is at least questionable.
-I have been applying a stereotype chickens.
+I’ve been applying a stereotype to chickens.

 Goodness know what other doubtful beliefs I hold?
 How may people have I categorised people as non-swimming chickens when they may be able to and like to swim?
 Have I held myself back because I believe I can’t do something or I won’t like it if I try?

 I’ve pledged to stay curious.
 To challenge my assumptions with this question, ‘Is that true?’

 PS If anyone has solid evidence to settle the chicken question for me I’d love to hear.